nummacway/gb300/README.md

 #### Converting ROMs to multicore

 **(GB300 v2 only)** GB300+SF2000 Tool v2.0-beta3 and up can directly convert stock ROMs to multicore.
 Just right-click any stock list.
 If you are moving to TGB Dual, DoublecherryGB, Picodrive or Mednafen PCE Fast, you can even keep your save states.
+Note that multicore needs uncompressed ROMs, so this process will use a lot of space on your TF card.

-**(GB300 v1 only)** If you're on the GB300 v1, you will have to do this manually:
+If you're on the GB300 v1, you will have to do this manually:

 1. Start GB300 Tool and navigate to the ROM in question.
 2. _Export ROM_.